Sunnyvale ESL shooting: Shooting and standoff

-At some point in the siege, he allowed longtime friend and former landlady Linda Walden to leave the building.
+At some point in the siege, Farley allowed longtime friend and former landlady Linda Walden to leave the building.
 During this exchange, fellow employee Christine Hansen left her hiding spot and also asked to leave, which Farley allowed.
 At several points, he told Grijalva that he did not plan to leave ESL alive and, at one period, claimed that he had changed the beneficiary of his life insurance policy from Black to his girlfriend, Mei Chang.

-At 4:30 P.M,.
-Farley agreed to allow officers to rescue wounded individuals on the first floor.
-Negotiators also obtained audio recording of the conversations, where Farley stated: "There's no more reason to harm anybody; I've run out of enthusiasm for things."

-He also expressed regret for shooting Black, and asked about her well-being.
+At 4:30 P.M., Farley agreed to allow officers to rescue wounded individuals on the first floor.
+Negotiators also obtained audio recording of the conversations, where Farley stated, "There's no more reason to harm anybody; I've run out of enthusiasm for things really."
+He also expressed regret for shooting Black and asked about her well-being.
 He claimed that he wanted Black to live so she could regret what happened.
-Despite this, Farley never expressed remorse for the seven victims he killed, and claimed he shot them because they were a threat.
+Despite this, Farley never expressed remorse for the seven victims he killed and claimed he shot them because they were a threat.
 Meanwhile, Black regained consciousness and managed to prevent her wound from bleeding further while she and other survivors hid from Farley.
 Black and other survivors eventually escaped.

 At approximately 8:30 p.m., Farley surrendered to police after requesting a sandwich and a soft drink.
-Seven people were killed by Farley with four more wounded, including Black.
-Ninety-eight rounds were fired.
+Seven people were killed by Farley's shotgun blasts with four more wounded, including Black.
+98 rounds were fired.